 How to write a product description that sells

-You have three goals with writing product descriptions.
+Ultimately, you have three goals with writing product descriptions:

-Finally, product descriptions need to help your ideal buyer find your products through search engines.
-They act as a sales associate for your brand that’s working all day, every day.
+- Help your ideal buyer find your products through search engines.
+By focusing on SEO (Search Engine Optimization), your product description will be able to act as a sales associate for your brand that’s working all day, every day.

 With these in mind, here are 13 tips and tricks for writing effective product descriptions: